THIS DATE IN HISTORY: July 9

 Kelly is inducted into the Hockey Hall of Fame in 1969.

 Video: Red Kelly won Cup four times each with Wings, Leafs

 1905: Clarence Campbell, the NHL's third president, is born in Fleming, Saskatchewan.
 He succeeds Red Dutton in 1946 and serves for 31 years.
 Campbell helps the NHL expand from six teams to 12 in 1967 and eventually to 18 before he steps down in 1977.
 One of Campbell's most memorable decisions is to suspend Canadiens star Maurice Richard for the end of the regular season and all of the 1955 Stanley Cup Playoffs after Richard punched a linesman.
 The Clarence Campbell Bowl is presented each year to the Western Conference playoff champion.

 1997: The new Nashville franchise, still unnamed at the time, hires David Poile as general manager.
-Twenty years later, Poile is still the only GM in Predators history (though he's since added the title of president of hockey operations).
+More than 20 years later, Poile is still the only GM in Predators history (though he's since added the title of president of hockey operations).
 They make the Stanley Cup Final for the first time in 2017 but lose to the Penguins in six games.

 2006: The New York Rangers sign free agent forward Brendan Shanahan.
 He scores 52 goals and has 108 points in 140 games during two seasons with the Rangers, then retires after playing 34 games for his original team, the New Jersey Devils, in 2008-09.
 Shanahan ends his NHL career with 656 goals and 1,354 points in 1,524 games; he is inducted into the Hockey Hall of Fame in 2013.